Odes of Solomon: Language and date

-in Egypt which would date this writing about 73 CE.
+in Egypt, which would date this writing about 73 AD.
 One of the strong arguments for an early date is the discovery of references to, and perhaps even quotations from, the Odes in the writings of St. Ignatius of Antioch.
 Possible allusions were also made by Justin Martyr and Irenaeus, which also supports an early date.
 The Odes have clear similarities to the Gospel of John, which suggests the writer was in the same community as where the book was written.

 There is wide agreement that the Odes are related to the Gospel of John and the Dead Sea scrolls, thus Charlesworth concludes that the writer was an Essene convert to the Johannine community.

 Liturgical use

 The Odes of Solomon were, perhaps, composed for liturgical use.
 In the Syriac manuscripts, all of the Odes end with a hallelujah, and the Harris manuscript marks this word in the middle of an ode by the Syriac letter hê (ܗ).
 The use of plural imperative and jussive verb-forms suggest that on occasion a congregation is being addressed.
 Bernard, Aune, Pierce and others who have commented on the Odes find in them clear early baptismal imagery — water is an ever-present theme (floods, drinking the living waters, drowning and the well-spring) as is the language of conversion and initiation.
 Charlesworth has led the criticism of this view.